Rogue (2020 film): Plot

 Joey is attacked by the lioness, but the arrival of the terrorists scares her away.
 During the ensuing battle, Sam and Pata manage to kill most of the fighters.
 Asilia finds the courage to fight back and kills one of them, while Pata confronts Zalaam's second-in-command Masakh, the man who executed his family.
 With Sam's help, he manages to get his vengeance.
 Pata is too wounded to keep going and is finished off by the terrorists.
 Both too injured to fight, Joey and Bo witness the lioness coming back and assaulting Zalaam's men.
 Bo then succumbs to his injuries with Joey by his side.

 Zalaam captures Tessa, but Sam convinces him to trade her life for Asilia, luring him into the barn where the lioness is waiting.
 Meanwhile, Joey finds a couple of lion cubs in another building.
 The lioness mauls Zalaam to death and then turns to face Sam.
 She spares Sam after hearing the cubs meowing outside.
 As the dawn breaks, Sam, Joey and the two girls walk towards the helicopter that's coming to extract them as the lions leave.

-A post-script states that this film is fictional, and addresses the legal lion farms operating in South Africa.
+A postscript states that this film is fictional and addresses the illegal lion farms operating in South Africa which must be stopped.